-From the 1950’s through the early 1980’s a lumper could make a good full time living and support a family.
-During the late 60’s - 70’s lumpers were probably the highest paid laborers on the East coast.
-In Gloucester Harbor there were over one hundred lumpers, and one quarter of them were part time, which consisted of Firemen, Police, Professors, Real estate Agents, Pharmacists, and Landlords.
+From the 1950’s through the early 1980’s a lumper could make a good living and support a family.
+During the late 60’s - 70’s lumpers were probably the highest paid laborers on the East Coast.
+In Gloucester Harbor there were over one hundred lumpers, and one quarter of them were part-time, which consisted of firemen, police, professors, real estate agents, pharmacists, and landlords.

-In the late 80’s, when automation and industrialization in the fishing industry took hold, Lumping was no longer full time occupation.
-In the 90's when the Government began placing restrictions on the fishing industry, U.S. Senators Edward Kennedy and John Kerry of Massachusetts, began lobbying effort, that lasted for years, on behalf of the fisherman.
-A Gloucester memorial statue has a quote engraved; "Senator Edward M. Kennedy — his love of the sea was reflected in his commitment to the commercial fishing industry of Massachusetts and the nation."
+In the late 80’s, when automation and industrialization in the fishing industry took hold, lumping was no longer a full-time occupation.
+In the 90's, when the government began placing restrictions on the fishing industry, U.S. Senators Edward Kennedy and John Kerry of Massachusetts, began lobbying efforts that lasted for years on behalf of the fisherman.
+A Gloucester memorial statue has an engraved quote; "Senator Edward M. Kennedy — his love of the sea was reflected in his commitment to the commercial fishing industry of Massachusetts and the nation."

-With this series I wanted to bring awareness of the Lumpers hard work, the conditions they work in, changes in the industry, and how their job brings value to the product.
+With this series, I wanted to bring awareness to the lumpers hard work, the conditions they work in, changes in the industry, and how their job brings value to the product.
 Gloucester is historically the oldest fishing seaport in the United States.
-Faced with uncertainties the working water front and surrounding businesses are trying very hard to hold on to what is left of the fishing industry that provides many jobs and business opportunities.
+Faced with uncertainties, the working waterfront and surrounding businesses are trying very hard to hold on to what is left of the fishing industry that still provides many jobs and business opportunities.

 Schooner main sail with wooden hoops detail.

 2019 International Photography Awards “One Shot” Street Photography Honorable Mention